1996 Spanish government formation: Initial positions

-In his election night speech, Aznar offered to "reach out" to other parties if he was granted the responsibility of forming a government; González conceded the election saying that he would propose to King Juan Carlos I that the party with the most seats be offered the chance to govern but that, if this failed, "other possibilities would open up"; whereas CiU leader and president of the Government of Catalonia, Jordi Pujol, argued that it was Aznar's turn to "move his pieces" but that he would "stand up" to the PP, hinting at difficult negotiations; PNV leaders Xabier Arzalluz and Iñaki Anasagasti demanded the PP to act "with a different approach" going forward, but argued that the results allowed their party to "intervene in Spain".
+In his election night speech, Aznar offered to reach out to other parties if he was granted the responsibility of forming a government; González conceded the election saying that he would propose to King Juan Carlos I that the party with the most seats be offered the chance to govern but that, if this failed, other possibilities would open up; whereas CiU leader and president of the Government of Catalonia, Jordi Pujol, argued that it was Aznar's turn to move but that he would stand up to the PP, hinting at difficult negotiations; PNV leaders Xabier Arzalluz and Iñaki Anasagasti demanded the PP to act with a different approach going forward, but argued that the results allowed their party to "intervene in Spain".
 Because of the diverging positions, the government formation process was widely expected to be lengthier than the one in 1993, which lasted for 33 days.
-The political differences between the PP and CiU were made evident during the celebration of the former's victory at its headquarters on election night, with party supporters chanting "Pujol, dwarf, speak Spanish" (Pujol, enano, habla castellano) to an uncomfortable Aznar, who in ensuing years would minimize them as being "in a joking tone" because people were "especially happy".
+The political differences between the PP and CiU were made evident during the celebration of the former's victory at its headquarters on election night, with party supporters chanting "Pujol, dwarf, speak Spanish" (Pujol, enano, habla castellano), with Aznar downplaying these as being in a joking tone due to people's euphoria over the election results.